 Now, that is more like it!!!
 Luckily, we didn’t get an early frost in 2016.

 They did even better in 2017.
 They were 54″ tall when the above photo was taken on August 20.
 The largest leaf measured 34″ long x 24″ wide.
 Ummm, I bought a Colocasia gigantea ‘Thailand Giant’ and planted it between the Colocasia esculenta and the porch.

 It has been fun watching the Colocasia gigantea ‘Thailand Giant’ and Colocasia esculenta grow this year.
 It seems almost like they were in a race, never more than a few inches different in height.

 For the past few years, I have been planting the smaller Colocasia esculenta on both sides of what used to be the front porch of my grandparent’s old house.
 NO, they don’t get enough sun so they don’t get that large and neither do their bulbs.
+They are also often neglected when I water the other beds because of their location.
 I have an idea for 2018, though.
 You will just have to wait and see.

 This page will continually be under construction for as long as I grow Colocasia esculenta and I am able.
 If you have any questions, comments or suggestions, I would like to hear from you.